 - Intellectual property (IP).
 IP laws are not strict in China, making IP theft a low-risk, high-reward scheme.
 Foreign businesses operating in China should take proper steps to ensure their branding, patents, and other IP rights are wholly protected.

 - Corporate social credit score penalties.
 Corporations doing business in China are assigned a social credit score—a qualitative score, based on a regular assessment of their business activities, that represents their trustworthiness.
 Poor scores result in limited business opportunities, while good scores warrant tax breaks and other rewards.

 The intricacies of Chinese labor law present many noncompliance risks for foreign businesses.
 Before hiring in China, companies should conduct a thorough study of Chinese labor legislation or partner with an employer of record to guarantee compliance.

 The Chinese market presents a wealth of opportunities and challenges for international businesses.
 While expanding into this market can be overwhelming, working with an experienced partner can make a world of difference.

-With our global EoR solution, your business can be up and running in China within days while operating in full compliance with local Chinese labor laws.
+With our global EOR solution, your business can be up and running in China quickly while operating in full compliance with local Chinese labor laws.